check-spelling-sandbox/custom-module-template/README.md

 ## How do I do XYZ?

-Here is a non-exhaustive list of things you can do with custom modules.
+This is a non-exhaustive list of things you can do with custom modules:

 - To add Hooks / middleware : read the [hooks README](src/hooks/README.md)
 - To add reusable code / actions : read [actions README](src/actions/README.md)